 They earned it over the years; you are a beginner, don’t get carried away!“ As I was struggling to receive such straight feedback, my boss continued in a caring voice.

 “Respect rules, until you earn your freedom.
 Respect seniors, until they give you space to get closer.
 Be formal, until people are informal with you.
-There is nothing wrong in being a little more appropriate at workplace.
-If you need to err, do so on the right side! “
+There is nothing wrong in being a little more appropriate at workplace, especially as a beginner.
+If you need to err, do so on the right side!”

 This article was published in: